carnalito80/bgnews/src/markdown/post-7.md

     - variable-player-powers
     - hand-management
     - fryxgames
+    - kickstarter
 image: https://res.cloudinary.com/aaassdd33333/image/upload/v1610961742/aresexp.jpg
 metakeywords: terraforming mars card game, terraforming mars ares, terraforming mars new game, terraforming mars 2021, terraforming mars ares expedition
 metadescription: A new game in the Terraforming Mars universe is coming 2021!
 This time it's a card game.
 content_brief: A new game in the Terraforming Mars universe is coming 2021!
 This time it's a card game.
-saletext: This game is not released yet, meanwhile, buy the excellent Terraforming Mars from these vendors
+saletext: The Kickstarter is over, but the game has not reached the stores yet.
+Meanwhile, buy the excellent Terraforming Mars from these vendors
 salelinks:
     - https://www.gamenerdz.com/terraforming-mars?aff=34
     - https://amzn.to/3izvSJX